Right Column

 Note: Authority cited: Section 2570.20, Business and Professions Code.
 Reference: Sections 2570.5, 2570.6, 2570.7, 2570.8, 2570.9, 2570.14, and 2570.16, Business and Professions Code.

-(a) The term of a license or certificate shall be two years.
+(a) The term of a license shall be two years.

 (b) A limited permit cannot be renewed.

 § 4121.
-Renewal of Expired License or Certificate; Application; Fees; Effective Date of Renewal
+Renewal of Expired License; Application; Fees; Effective Date of Renewal

-Except as otherwise provide in the Code, a license or certificate which has expired may be renewed at any time within five years after its expiration on filing of an application for renewal on a form prescribed by the board, and payment of all accrued and unpaid renewal fees.
-If a license or certificate is renewed after its expiration, the licensee or certificate holder, as a condition precedent to renewal, shall also pay a delinquency fee.
-Renewal under this section shall be effective on the date on which the application is filed, on the date on which the renewal fee is paid, or on the date on which the delinquency fee, if any, is paid, whichever last occurs.
-If so renewed, the license or certificate shall continue in effect through the expiration date provided in section 4120 above which next occurs after the effective date of renewal, when it shall expire if it is not renewed.
+Except as otherwise provide in the Code, a license which has expired may be renewed at any time within five years after its expiration on filing of an application for renewal on a form prescribed by the board, and payment of all accrued and unpaid renewal fees.
+If a license is renewed after its expiration, the licensee, as a condition precedent to renewal, shall also pay a delinquency fee.
+Renewal under this section shall be effective on the date on which the application is received by the board, on the date on which the renewal fee is paid, or on the date on which the delinquency fee, if any, is paid, whichever last occurs.
+If so renewed, the license shall continue in effect through the expiration date provided in section 4120, at which time, it shall expire if it is not renewed.

 § 4123.
 Limited Permit

-(a) To qualify for a limited permit, a person must have applied to the National Board for Certification in Occupational Therapy (NBCOT) to take the licensing examination within four (4) months of completing the education and fieldwork requirements for licensure or certification.
+(a) To qualify for a limited permit, a person must have applied to the National Board for Certification in Occupational Therapy (NBCOT) to take the licensing examination within four (4) months of completing the education and fieldwork requirements for licensure or certification and request NBCOT provide their examination score report be forwarded to the Board.

 (1) Upon receipt from NBCOT, the applicant must forward to the Board a copy of the Authorization to Test (ATT) letter.

-(2) A limited permit shall only be valid for four (4) months from the date of application with the Board or upon receipt of a failing result, whichever occurs first.
+(3) A limited permit shall only be valid for three (3) months from the date of issuance by the Board, upon receipt of a failing result, or two (2) weeks following the expiration of the applicants' eligibility to test period, whichever occurs first.

 (c) The limited permit will be cancelled, and the fee forfeited, upon notification to the Board or the limited permit holder by the test administrator that the holder failed to pass the first examination.